 Loyalty doesn’t pay – switching is the way

-If you’ve never switched energy supplier, you’re overpaying for gas and electricity.
+It's a simple fact that if you’ve never switched energy supplier, you’re overpaying for gas and electricity.
 Even if you have switched supplier in the past, but you’ve let your fixed rate deal expire, your supplier will have rolled you onto a more expensive standard variable rate tariff, and you’ll also be overpaying for gas and electricity.

 Why loyalty doesn’t pay with energy suppliers